2.3 Measuring Significance

 individual acquiree under Rule 3-05.
 Note that a registrant that files a

-registration or proxy statement must also consider individually insignificant
+registration or proxy statement must also consider the aggregate significance

-acquisitions in the aggregate (see Section 2.9).
-For additional guidance on when, and in which SEC
+2.9).
+For additional guidance on when, and in which SEC filings,

 Table 2-1